hpcleuven/VscDocumentation/source/data/iCommands.rst

 .. note::
    Depending on your linux distribution and version, the installation procedure may vary.
    - The most recent version of iCommands is 4.3.0.
-   - However, the Tier 1 iRODS instance still runs on iRODS 4.2.10.
+   - However, the KU Leuven Tier-1 iRODS instance still runs on iRODS 4.2.10.
    - In case you have a Linux version (e.g. Ubuntu 20) for which iCommands 4.2.10 is not available, please contact rdm-icts@kuleuven.be for the procedure.

 Informative iRODS Commands